ManuelPopp/graphab4py/README.rst

    dist_matrix = prj.get_distances()

 Here, we load graph objects into our project instance.
 Subsequently, we return the distance matrix as a python:`pandas.DataFrame` and store it in the variable :python:`dist_matrix`.
 Graph objects are stored as attributes of the project instance.
-They can be accessed using :python:`.links`, :python:`nodes`, and :python:`patches`.
+They can be accessed using :python:`.links`, :python:`.nodes`, and :python:`.patches`.
 All of them are :python:`GeoPandas` objects and can be used to create graphical representations, maps, and more.

 =======
 License